trinodb/trino/docs/src/main/sphinx/connector/hive.rst

 =============================================================== ============================================================ ============

-AWS Glue Catalog Configuration Properties
+AWS Glue catalog configuration properties
 -----------------------------------------

 In order to use a Glue catalog, ensure to configure the metastore with